Click on any photo to see larger.

 - Cheese - about a slice, but add as much or little as you like.
 Okay to use any favorite cheese, like: mozzarella, Swiss, Jack, string, cheddar, or plain American.

-- 1 pat of butter - about 1 teaspoon.
+- Butter - about 1 teaspoon.
 Okay to use a favorite cooking oil.

 - Salt and pepper to taste.
 I find that cheese is salty enough for me, so I just sprinkle on some pepper.